lunifera/lunifera-releng/README.md

 ###1.
 Set the deployment directory:

-go to Preferences/Maven/User Settings.
+Go to Preferences/Maven/User Settings.
 Then click in Open File to open the user's settings.xml file.
 In the opened file created a new profile, include the property lunifera.deployment.root.dir and set a value for it. see this example:

     <profiles>